Cartogenic/woo-poly-integration/README.md

 This Wordpress plugin makes it possible to run multilingual e-commerce sites using WooCommerce and Polylang.

-This is a fork of the [Hyyan WooCommerce Polylang Integration](https://wordpress.org/plugins/woo-poly-integration/) develop by Hyyan that is no longer mantained since v0.25.
+This is a fork of the [Hyyan WooCommerce Polylang Integration](https://wordpress.org/plugins/woo-poly-integration/) develop by Hyyan that is no longer mantained.
 Credit goes entirely to Hyyan for this great plugin.

 ## Features